Immortal Man: Other versions

 In Final Crisis: Superman Beyond #1, Superman moves briefly through Earth-20, a world protected by the Society of Super-Heroes, led by Doc Fate (an alternate version of Doctor Fate) and including a version of Immortal Man.
-Writer Grant Morrison described this particular parallel Earth as having the style of a "1940s retro thing", explaining why Doc Fate, the Immortal Man and their allies are drawn in the style of 1930s and 40s pulp magazine heroes.

 In The Multiversity – The Society of Super-Heroes: Conquerors from the Counter-World #1 (2014), it is revealed that this version of Immortal Man is actually Anthro, who in DC Comics is often cited to be one of Earth's first homo sapiens.
 On Earth-20, Anthro was exposed to the same meteorite that bestowed Vandal Savage's immortality.
-He and Doc Fate's Society of Super-Heroes are Earth-20's last defense against an invasion by Earth-40, an evil counterpart to Earth-20 where Vandal Savage and Lady Shiva lead an army of villains.
+He and Fate's Society of Super-Heroes are Earth-20's last defense against an invasion by Earth-40, an evil counterpart to Earth-20 where Vandal Savage and Lady Shiva lead an army of villains.

 Powers and abilities

 Original version

 Due to exposure to a unique meteorite (first said to be radioactive, later revised to be empowered by microscopic technology called "tektites"), Klarn the Immortal Man possesses a reincarnation ability; if he dies, he soon materializes in a new body elsewhere on Earth, appearing from nowhere without having to be literally born again (as is usually the case with traditional reincarnation).
 Each time Klarn materializes in a new form, an amulet he made from the meteorite materializes with him.
 At the beginning of a new life, the Immortal Man's mind is sometimes clouded and his memories hazy, but the amulet quickly works to restore his memories.
-The amulet regulates Klarn's mind and reincarnation power by stabilizing his "tektite field."
+The amulet regulates Klarn's mind and reincarnation power by stabilizing his "tektite field".

 Due to his many lives across thousands of years, the Immortal Man is an excellent tactician, skilled in various forms of combat and survival, and is knowledgeable in many fields of study.
 His different bodies vary in age, appearance, and athletic prowess, but the Immortal Man's basic personality remains the same.
 If the Immortal Man is separated from his amulet, then he has greater difficulty recalling the knowledge and skills he's acquired through his lives.

-In his four original 1960s stories, the Immortal Man's amulet also grants him psionic abilities such as pyrokinesis (creating and controlling nearby flame), limited telepathy (allowing animal communication and control over weaker willed minds), and limited telekinesis (allowing flight and reinforcing his physical strength).
+In his four original 1960s stories, Immortal Man's amulet also grants him psionic abilities such as pyrokinesis (creating and controlling nearby flame), limited telepathy (allowing animal communication and control over weaker willed minds), and limited telekinesis (allowing flight and reinforcing his physical strength).
 None of these powers appear again after his reintroduction in 1984, though Steffi Jones (who either inherits his power or is the Immortal Man in a new form) is seen to possess the power of flight.

 During the series Resurrection Man, it was said the Immortal Man, Vandal Savage, and Mitch Shelley could all sense each other's presence due to their tektites reacting to each other.